-The SWAMP (Surface Water Ambient Monitoring Program), operated by the SWRCB (State Water Resources Control Board) in cooperation with the Santa Ana Regional Water Quality Control Board (RWB8) staff, monitors water quality in California's surface waters.
-The program collected Largemouth Bass from Lake Perris in 2008, which were analyzed for chlordanes, DDTs, dieldrin, mercury, PBDEs, PCBs, and selenium as part of a SWAMP statewide sampling effort to survey contaminants in sport fish found in California lakes and reservoirs (SWRCB, 2010).
+The Surface Water Ambient Monitoring Program (SWAMP), operated by the State Water Resources Control Board (SWRCB), in cooperation with the Los Angeles Regional Water Quality Control Board (RWB4), monitors water quality in California's surface waters.
+In 2007 and 2008, SWAMP conducted a two-year screening survey to initiate a statewide sampling effort to identify and quantify contaminants in sport fish found in California lakes and reservoirs (SWRCB, 2010) to examine exposure and risk to humans and wildlife.
+The program collected Common Carp and Largemouth Bass from Alondra Park Lake in 2007 to analyze chlordanes, DDTs, dieldrin, mercury, PBDEs, and PCBs.
+Common Carp were additionally analyzed for selenium.